aaron-contreras/mastermind/README.md

     - [x] Until the player's guess is correct or 12 turns are up
       - Ask the player for his 4-letter guess until each of his peg guesses matches a valid code peg.
-      * If there is a colored peg in the right position in the player's guess Add a black key peg to the feedback
+      * If there is a colored peg in the right position in the player's guess Add a red key peg to the feedback
       * If there is a correct colored peg in the wrong position Add a white key peg to the feedback
       - Give the player feedback on his guess